Haloxylon ammodendron: Uses

 Saxaul is a traditional Turkmen firewood.
 It was heavily harvested in some provinces in Turkmenistan as it was used for fuel to fight the 2008 Central Asia energy crisis.
 In the Gobi desert, the saxaul is often the only kind of tree found.
 It used to be, and in some place still is, the only kind of wood that nomads can use for heating and cooking.

-When the Russian Imperial Navy brought the first steamships into the land-locked Aral Sea, the local Governor-General Vasily Perovsky ordered the commander of Fort Aralsk to collect "as large as possible supply" of saxaul wood (Anabasis saxaul, in the source) for use by the new steamships on their maiden navigation of 1851.
-Unfortunately for the Russian Naval budget (but probably quite fortunately for the saxaul itself), saxaul wood turned out to be not particularly suitable for steamships, as the hard and resinous wood was difficult to cut, and knotty and crooked saxaul logs could not be stored space-efficiently in the ships' holds.
+When the Imperial Russian Navy brought the first steamships into the land-locked Aral Sea, the local Governor-General Vasily Alekseevich Perovsky ordered the commander of Fort Aralsk to collect an "as large as possible supply" of saxaul wood (Anabasis saxaul, in the source) for use by the new steamships on their maiden navigation of 1851.
+Unfortunately for the Russian naval budget (but probably quite fortunately for the saxaul itself), saxaul wood turned out to be not particularly suitable for steamships, as the hard and resinous wood was difficult to cut, and knotty and crooked saxaul logs could not be stored space-efficiently in the ships' holds.
 Therefore, starting from 1852, the Aral Flotilla switched to coal as its main fuel, despite the remarkable costs of shipping it by caravan from Orenburg.

-The Uzbek government has also planted the trees in the Aral Desert to help prevent the spread of toxic salts left behind when the sea dried up, which have caused numerous health problems for people living on the perimeter of the desert.
+The Uzbek government has also planted the trees in the Aralkum Desert to help prevent the spread of toxic salts left behind when the Aral Sea dried up, which have caused numerous health problems for people living on the perimeter of the desert.